proy9714/Ethical-Hacking-Course-files-and-Notes/Course 2 (Udemy - Complete Ethical Hacking Bootcamp 2021 - Zero to Mastery)/README.md

 **Have to change proxy settings manually in web browser.**

+- Change the browser proxy and change to manual proxy configuration.
+(And add the Proxy listener Address which is in Burpsuite Proxy tab)
+- Check "Use this proxy for all protocols"

 To access https open:

 - http://burp
 - Download CA certificate
 - In web browser import the certificate (Check privacy section) and click trust this CA.

-To prevent manually forwarding packets: Turn Intercept Off in the suite.
+**To prevent manually forwarding packets: Turn Intercept Off in the suite.**

 ## ShellShock (2014)